finnish-easylist-addition/finnish-easylist-addition/README.md

 # Finnish Easylist Addition

 Finnish Easylist addition, a fork of Juvander's Adblock list.
-Works with all blockers, however uBlock Origin is recommended.
+Works with all blockers, however uBlock Origin/AdGuard is recommended.

 [Add list to your Adblocker](https://finnish-easylist-addition.github.io/)